Ismail1212788/InternSavy_Task5_Calculator/README.md

 Calculator Internsavy Internship Task
 # ITS DEVELOPED USING JAVA PROGRAMMING LANGUAGE USING NETBEANS IDE UNDER LINUX OS

-# InternSavy_Task5_Calculator
-Internsavy Internship Task
-# ITS DEVELOPED USING JAVA PROGRAMMING LANGUAGE USING NETBEANS IDE UNDER LINUX OS
-ava project that appears to be a simple calculator application with a graphical user interface (GUI).
+A Java project that appears to be a simple calculator application with a graphical user interface (GUI).
 Here's a brief overview of the project:

 Calculator Class (Main Class):